feston/recettes/brioche.md

 let them cook.
 The cooking time is dependent on the brioches' volumes.
 If you've done two with this recipe, a good guess is probably 25 to 30 minutes.

+The crust should be well brown and the core well cooked - if the crust is brown but the core not cooked yet, cover the brioches with a sheet of tin foil.

 Some advices:

 * Ovens are generally hotter at the back so it may be a good idea to rotate the